fgadaleta/labello/README.md

-# Labello: a simple label encoder
+# Labello: a fast label encoder in Rust

 This crate provides a simple API for encoding labels represented by vectors.
 It uses a hashmap as internal data structure for classes and their mapping.